 Most patients control age-related vision impairment using eyeglasses with specially made lenses.
 Out of these special lenses, progressive and bifocal lenses are the kinds used most often.
 Progressive lenses are basically multifocal lenses but look just like regular lenses since they don't have obvious lines.
 Progressive lenses can allow you to see at several distances.
 Bifocal lenses have a line close to the bottom half that demarcates the area used for short-range vision.
 Each of these lenses can also be great choices if you have one or more refractive vision impairments in addition to presbyopia.
 Many individuals with presbyopia prefer to just use reading glasses (often called readers) and remove them when they aren't using them for up-close activities.

-Multifocal contact lenses can also be prescribed to achieve clear vision, and monovision contacts are a good choice for those who have developed both presbyopia and myopia.
-Plus, there are a few surgical procedures that can possibly be useful in reducing the impact of presbyopia.
-Our skilled optometrists will be able to navigate you toward the best form of vision management and determine whether you could be a candidate for specific surgical treatments.
+There are a few surgical procedures that can possibly be useful in reducing the impact of presbyopia.
+Our skilled optometrists will be able to determine whether you could be a candidate for specific surgical treatments.